 For both assignments, you will produce a video in ASL.
 Your ASL expressive and productive skills will be evaluated in each of your assignments.
-Instructions, a list of the assigned topics and the grading rubric will be provided on eclass.
+Instructions, a list of the assigned topics and the grading rubric will be provided on e-Class.
 See "Policy for Late Assignments" below for information.

-Oral Final Exam ("communicative competency" part):
+Oral Final Exam ("oral"/communicative competency part):

 The "oral" final exam will be composed of expressive, comprehensive and receptive skills in natural (live) one-on-one conversations with the instructor for up to 10 minutes.
-The mark will based on communicative competency, comprehension, language proficiency, fluency, and knowledge of the materials.
-More details will be provided on eclass.
+The mark will be based on communicative competency, comprehension, language proficiency, fluency, and knowledge of the materials.
+More details will be provided on e-Class.

-Final Exam (receptive/written part):
+Final Exam:

-The cumulative final exam will be composed of comprehensive/receptive skill and written component, and expressive skill based on lecture/material content.
+The cumulative final exam will be composed of comprehensive/receptive skill, written component, and expressive skill based on lecture/material content.
 No exceptions will be made for planned holidays, etc.